aaadesh/rag_openai_chroma_vectorstore/README.md

-##  RAG on WFA Specifications using OpenAI Embeddings and Chroma Vector Store
+##  RAG on WFA Specifications using LangChain and Chroma Vector Store

 This project uses RAG (Retrieval Augmented Generation) to build a question/answering assistant.
 I have used WFA specifications as base for these documents, but this can be expanded to any other set of documents.